DataStax-Academy/zdm-scenario-katapod/step4.md

 ```

 _The ZDM proxy is now up and running, ready to accept
-connections as if it were any Cassandra cluster.
-Before
+connections just as if it were a regular Cassandra cluster.
-doing just that, let's think about observability!_
+But before doing that, let's think about observability!_

 <!-- NAVIGATION -->
 <div id="navigation-bottom" class="navigation-bottom">